MarkNwilliam/bookstoreblock/README.md

 The asset is the ebook identified by a 6 bytes string (id), that have a certain number of stocks (quantity) that is willing to sell it at a certain price (price).

-# Transaction details (These where not yet done in the front  ut are in the smart contract)
+# Transaction details (These where not yet done in the frontend but are in the smart contract)

 The idea is simple: